josimarsilva/josimarsilva.github.io/research.md

 ---
 layout: page
-title: Projects
+title: Research
 ---
+## Research interests
+I research the interaction between anthropogenic subsurface activities and seismic and environmental hazards.
+Injection and production of fluids into/from geological formations is essential to many energy and environmental problems.
+For example, oil and gas production, hydraulic fracturing, wastewater disposal and enhanced geothermal energy production are important activities associated with energy production.
+Similarly, large-scale CO<sub>2</sub> storage in geological formations is an important climate change mitigation technology.
+These activities, however, can often pose a risk to infrastructures by

+ There are many human-related subsurface activities that can generate unintended negative outcomes in the form of, for example, earthquakes and fluid leakage into shallower geological formations.
+Among the subsurface activities

 ## Sample projects

 Below are examples of projects that I am currently working on and that I have completed.

 ### Earthquake hazards and oil production in the Los Angeles Basin